pspacewoman/Unity-Development-3D-Solar-System/GameDevelopmentProcess.md

-# 🎮 The Game Design Process - Part 1: How Are Games Made?
+# 🎮 The Game Design Process -
+How Are Games Made?

 Game development is like constructing a building 🏗️— it requires planning, materials, and execution.